-34. At the same time as taking care of our professional training, we must remember responsibly that our job, no matter what it is, always offers us a means for
+34. At the same time as taking care of our professional training, we must remember responsibly that our job, no matter what it is, always offers us a means for achieving holiness and doing apostolate.
+It is very necessary not to lose this point of view at the present time, because in today's highly competitive society it is easy to place our job in the front rank of our concerns,

-St Josemaría, Homily "Passionately Loving the World", 8 October 1967 (in Conversations, 114).
+&lt;sup>90 St Josemaría, Homily "Passionately Loving the World", October 8, 1967 (in Conversations, 114).

-St Josemaría, Notes taken from a family gathering, 30 August 1961.
+St Josemaría, Notes taken from a family gathering, August 30, 1961.

-St Josemaría, Notes taken from a family gathering, 10 April 1969.
+St Josemaría, Notes taken from a family gathering, April 10, 1969.